• Skip to Content

 Software Engineering

-It is our goal that in the first five years after graduation our students will:
+It is our goal that upon graduation our students will:

 1. Apply software engineering practices to solve complex problems by analyzing and assessing needs and implementing improvements.